efene/efene.github.io/_sources/language-introduction.txt

 process that will interact with the current process we are running.

-Let's see it line by line, first we get the process id (pid) of the current process by calling the builting function `erlang.self:0 <http://www.erlang.org/doc/man/erlang.html#self-0>`_:
+Let's see it line by line, first we get the process id (pid) of the current process by calling the builtin function `erlang.self:0 <http://www.erlang.org/doc/man/erlang.html#self-0>`_:

 .. code-block:: javascript